os-js/manual.os-js.org/src/v3/tutorial/provider/README.md

 # Service Provider Tutorial

+This tutorial will explain how to create and use a service provider.

 A Service Provider registers services that provide features for OS.js.

 > Service Providers have the same interface and initialization/startup procedure in both client and server.